 The McCarthy – Kennicott Historical Museum is a small museum housed in the former Copper River & Northwestern Railroad depot in historic McCarthy, Alaska which is located in the heart of Wrangell-St. Elias National Park.
 The museum is a private non-profit all volunteer organization whose purpose is to preserve, document, and make available to the public and researchers the heritage of the McCarthy – Kennicott area including the Kennecott Mines National Historic Landmark managed by the National Park Service.

 Our exhibits cover the history of the McCarthy-Kennicott area from the late 1800’s to the present.
 We preserve and display a wealth of fascinating photos, documents, and artifacts as well as a miniature model of historic McCarthy and a diorama of the Bonanza mine.
 Our cozy reading room full of books, papers, and DVD videos about the area is the perfect place for research, discovery, and entertainment.
-We also sell T-shirts, postcards, railroad spikes, a great walking tour map of McCarthy, and other unique souvenirs.
+We also sell T-shirts, books, postcards, a great walking tour map of McCarthy, and other unique souvenirs.

 PLAN YOUR VISIT:

 We are open every summer from Memorial Day weekend through Labor Day.
 Hours vary.